Postcatlab/postcat-extensions/packages/postcat-sync-swagger/README.md

-# Synchronize Swagger URL plugin
+# Synchronize Swagger URL extensions

 Support incremental synchronization of API data from Swagger URL to Postcat.